 Triggering a build of your Plan Branch will happen just like it normally does for the parent Plan, except against the selected branch instead of the main line.

 Since the build steps for parent Plan builds and Plan Branch builds work exactly the same, features like Manual Stages also work normally too.
 If you have notifications configured, Bamboo will notify you automatically if the build has passed or failed so you are aware of the state of your branch at all times.

 Since you don’t really know if everything works until you’ve merged changes to or from the main line, Bamboo provides a two models to do that automatically in DVCS repositories –we call them “Branch Updater” and “Gatekeeper”.
 When activated, before the build runs, Bamboo will either merge changes from trunk into the branch (Branch Updater) or checkout the main branch and merge changes in from the current branch (Gatekeeper).
 Bamboo then proceeds to run the build.

 If the build is successful (and you’ve checked the Push on Success checkbox) the changes are automatically pushed to the branch that was checked out.
 If you are using the Gatekeeper model, this means changes on branch are pushed to the main line, or if using the Branch Updater mode, the feature branch is kept up to date with changes happening on main.
 Now that’s Continuous Integration!

 So what are you waiting for?

 Current customers can simply update their instance to version 4 and get building.
-New customers can enjoy a 30-day free trial.
+New customers can enjoy a free trial.
 Start testing more, and configuring less by downloading Bamboo 4 today!